Steps to Go Zero-Emission | ZEV TruckStop

 EDF Fleet Electrification Solution Center

-Consider how you will finance the upfront cost of infrastructure and your new zero-emission vehicles.
-Some companies have capital constraints and may look at an “energy as a service” model where a third party pays the upfront costs to install all charging infrastructure, then charges the truck owner a monthly fee to use the equipment.
+Consider planning for financing the upfront cost of infrastructure and zero-emission vehicles.
+Fleets with capital constraints can consider an “energy as a service” model where a third party pays the upfront costs to install all charging infrastructure, then charges the fleet a monthly fee to use the equipment.
+Also consider insurance coverage and ongoing costs.
 Several incentive programs are also available to assist with upfront costs.
-You should also consider the Low Carbon Fuel Standard credits that can help reduce your total cost of ownership.

 Funding Resources: